behzadhaghgoo/ProMP/README.md

 # CS330 Project: Clustered Meta Learning

 This project aims to improve the performance of Model-Agnostic Meta Learning (MAML) by having multiple meta-parameters that enable the algorithm to understand the relations between various tasks.
+Read the report [here](report.pdf)

 To run the algorithm, select the desired configuration in `run_scripts/maml_run_mujoco.py` and run